Joycezhaoby/Raspberry-Pi-IoT-Weather-Widget/README.md

 2) [Create an IoT Thing](https://docs.aws.amazon.com/iot/latest/developerguide/iot-moisture-create-thing.html) and its relevant certificate files.
 Download these files to the Raspberry Pi
 3) Create an IoT [Rule](https://docs.aws.amazon.com/iot/latest/developerguide/iot-moisture-create-rule.html) that sends messages recieved from the Raspberry Pi as an SNS push notification
 4) Create the [SNS Topic and Subscription](https://docs.aws.amazon.com/iot/latest/developerguide/iot-moisture-create-sns-topic.html) that will send these SNS pushes to a given email address
-5) AWS should now be configures correctly.
+5) AWS should now be configured correctly.
 On the Rapsberry Pi side, follow [these instructions](https://docs.aws.amazon.com/iot/latest/developerguide/connecting-to-existing-device.html) to download the necessary packages that are required to connect the Pi to AWS
 6) Configure the AWS connection with the medthod used in the file awsconnect.py
  - the "payload1" variable defines the topic the Pi will publish to.
 This topic will also be the same one selected in step 3 to send as an SNS push
  - "certPath" defines the folder in which you placed the certificate files in step 2.
 These files will be used to connect to the AWS server